The main tag of Forex News Today Articles.

 British Pound PRICE This week

 The table below shows the percentage change of British Pound (GBP) against listed major currencies this week.
-British Pound was the weakest against the Swiss Franc.
+British Pound was the strongest against the New Zealand Dollar.

 USD EUR GBP JPY CAD AUD NZD CHF